• Skip to content

 I’ve been researching homemade ice cream–both online and in the kitchen–to see what makes the best ice cream recipe.
 Wanna see what I’ve learned so far?

-The Magical Science of Ice Creammitch scientist
+The Magical Science of Ice Cream

 The magic–or rather, science– of making homemade ice cream is in the ice and salt, not so much in the ingredients.
 Well, you do need the right amount of fat in the base…otherwise you’re making Ice Milk and ewwww…who wants that?